 How to Book Your Holiday

-(i) To book your holiday, telephone IC Travel on Norwich (01603) 868680 between 9:00 a.m. and 5:00 p.m.
-7 days a week to confirm availability.
+(i) To book your holiday, book online or telephone IC Travel on Norwich (01603) 868680 between 10:00 a.m. and 4:00 p.m.
+Monday to Friday to confirm availability.
 A provisional booking will be made.
 Specific coach seats are not reserved unless any are requested but you will be seated together where possible.

-(ii) The booking will not be confirmed until you have completed and returned your booking form together with your payment for the deposit.
+(ii) Unless booking online the booking will not be confirmed until you have completed and returned your booking form together with your payment for the deposit.
 If the booking form and deposit are not received within fourteen days of the date on which the provisional booking was made, then the provisional booking will be cancelled.

-(iii) When we receive your booking form and deposit payment, we will confirm your booking.
+(iii) When we receive your online booking or booking form and deposit payment, we will confirm your booking.
 Our written acceptance of the booking creates a contract between you and IC Travel.
 An invoice, showing details of the holiday price, amount paid and the balance owing, will also be sent to you at this time.
-This invoice will be due for payment no later than 90 days before the departure date.
+This invoice will be due for payment no later than eight weeks before the departure date.
 Final details, including an itinerary will be sent to you between one and two weeks before your trip.

 (iv) Six weeks prior to the departure date of a holiday, an evaluation is made to determine whether the number of people who have booked is considered to be sufficient to make the tour financially viable to operate, (with or without those who have booked agreeing to pay a supplement), or whether the tour is to be cancelled.
 Early booking will therefore help to ensure that the holiday goes ahead as planned and it will give you a better opportunity to reserve your choice of seat(s).
 Therefore, whenever possible please book your holiday at least eight weeks prior to the date of departure.

 We have a number of local departure points for all trips.
-These include Taverham, Drayton, Costessey, Hellesdon, Thickthorn services and Wymondham – dependent upon trip destination.
+These include Taverham, Drayton, Costessey, Thickthorn services, Attleborough, Dereham and Wymondham – dependent upon trip destination.

 *Please note that ‘Day Trip’ is used for those trips leaving Norwich and returning within the same day/24 hours, without an overnight stay.
 The term ‘Short break’ is used for any excursion with at least one overnight stay.